Persian Cat Grooming - Persian Cat Show Grooming - final touches on Show Grooming

 6. Drying and Stain removal

-You want more shine?? not a problem - next take one of those lint brushes with the velour cloth- not a tape one- and rub the lint brush softly over the cats back in the direction the fur lays and watch a gloss of shine appear.
-Every time you clean off the lint brush with your hand- natural oils from your body is laid on the cloth.
-These oils shine up coat with out making it greasy.
-Don't over do- static will occur.
+Revlon Glass.
+Add a squirt the size of a pea on one of your fingers, rub your hands together, and then roll this down over the kitty's back side.
+Watch him shine like glass!
+You want more shine?
+Not a problem!
+Next take a lint brush with velour cloth, not a tape one, and rub the lint brush softly over the cat's back in the direction the fur lays and watch a gloss of shine appear.
+Every time you clean off the lint brush with your hand' natural oils from your body are laid on the cloth.
+These oils shine up the coat without making it greasy.
+Don't overdo this though; static will occur.

-Want less tabby bars- try some baby powder or corn starch.
+Want less tabby bars?
+Try some baby powder or corn starch.
 Corn starch normally can be used on any coat color.
-It tend s to be absorbed rather than sitting on the coat.
+It tends to be absorbed rather than sitting on the coat.

-Need wider set eyes- trim between the eyes.
+Need wider set eyes?
+Trim between the eyes.

-Need a shorter nose? trim the hairs from the tip.
+Need a shorter nose?
+Trim the hairs from the tip.

 How about more dome?
 Comb all head hair towards the eyes.

 I hope some of these tips from our grooming school classes will come in handy for you.
-If you have any tips you wish to share for these classes- please email- I'd love to hear from you:-)
+If you have any tips you wish to share for these classes, please email.
+I'd love to hear from you. :-)

 Other Articles of Grooming Interest: